Sold to Sojourn Exploration on September 14th, 2018

-Golden Triangle, ~90 km northeast of the Town of Stewart.
-The Stewart–Cassiar Hwy 37 passes through the western Tenures; the 344 km, 287 kv Northwest Transmission Line (“NTL”) passes through the Property on the east side of Hwy 37; 5 NTL access roads from Hwy 37 provide access to the stratabound zinc targets on the Delta West Grid (“DWG”); the Deltaic Grid, the principal exploration target is located ~5 km east of the NTL.
+The Oweegee Dome Property is located in northwest British Columbia’s mineral-rich Golden Triangle, approximately 74 km northeast of the town of Stewart, which boasts a year-round, ice-free port.
+The Stewart–Cassiar Highway 37 passes through the western Tenures.
+In addition, the 344 km long, 287 kv Northwest Transmission Line passes through the Property and five access roads provide entry to the stratabound zinc targets on the Delta West Grid.
+The principal exploration target, the Deltaic Grid, is located only 5 km east of the transmission line.

-Geology & Mineralization
+Geology and Mineralization

 Proposed Exploration Program

 Agreement and Terms

-“THE TECHNICAL INFORMATION WITHIN THIS DOCUMENT HAS BEEN REVIEWED AND APPROVED BY GREGORY A. BEISCHER, PRESIDENT & CEO OF MILLROCK RESOURCES INC. MR. BEISCHER IS A QUALIFIED PERSON AS DEFINED IN NI 43-101.”
+THE TECHNICAL INFORMATION WITHIN THIS DOCUMENT HAS BEEN REVIEWED AND APPROVED BY GREGORY A. BEISCHER, PRESIDENT & CEO OF MILLROCK RESOURCES INC. MR. BEISCHER IS A QUALIFIED PERSON AS DEFINED IN NI 43-101.